How to Put Your Windows 11 PC to Sleep

 Understanding Sleep vs. Hibernate

 Sleep mode keeps your open documents in your computer’s memory (RAM) so it can wake up instantly.
-Hibernate saves your open documents to your hard drive and turns the computer off completely.
+Hibernate saves your open documents to your hard drive and then turns the computer completely off.
 Hibernation uses zero power, while sleep uses a tiny amount to keep your memory active.

 How to Use the Power Button